KonnorRogers/paramagic_chess/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/paramagic_chess`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 This a game of chess created as the final project of TheOdinProject.
 The rules used are based off of Wikipedia's ruleset to include en_passant, castling, as well as saving and loading.
 The game is to be played in a terminal.
-Tested w/ Ruby 2.4.
-Tested on
+Tested w/ Ruby 2.5.1 on a ubuntu 18.04 / 16.04 machine.
-XTerm as well as Cloud9 terminal.
-Game also includes saving / loading as well as RSpec testing.
+The game also includes saving / loading as well as RSpec testing.
 The only dependencies are Bundler, RSpec & Rake which are all part of keeping the same environment across different development platforms.

 ## Installation